Systemx-ai/Pilot-X/README.md

 "So, you are all welcome to join this extraordinary journey as we try and figure out a combination of System 1 and System 2 to take self driving to level 5.
 The end result can be anything...!!"-

-**Maybe you are wondering what happens when X approaches the limit of human intelligence.**

-Well in that case, the System converges..!!

 ### LICENSING